fedspendingtransparency/usaspending-api/CONTRIBUTING.md

 > Some requirements _may not_ be applicable for a given PR.
 >
-> If one is not: please check the box, place "(N/A)" at the end of the line, and include the reason in the bottom area.
+> If one is not: please check the box, place "(N/A)" at the end of the line and include the reason in the bottom area.
 Clearly linking the comment to the requirement.
 >
 > Example: 2. [x] API documentation updated (N/A)